REVIEWED on 9th December 2021

 Updates & Guidance from The FA

-As of The FA's announcement at 3.00pm on 26th March, The FA released a statement notifying the country that all football from Step 3 of the NLS, and Tier 3 of the Women's Football Pyramid and below will be concluded with immediate effect.
-Since then we have been able to make a return to football with many leagues and clubs enjoying the first 2 months of the season during September and October.
+As of The FA's announcement at 3.00pm on 26th March 2020, The FA released a statement notifying the country that all football from Step 3 of the NLS, and Tier 3 of the Women's Football Pyramid and below will be concluded with immediate effect.
+Since then we were able to make a return to football with many leagues and clubs enjoying the first 2 months of the season during September and October.

-Following the roadmap out of lockdown announced on 22nd February, grassroots football was looking at a return no earlier than 29th March 2021.
+Following the roadmap out of lockdown announced on 22nd February, grassroots football returned on 29th March 2021.
 As we approached that date The FA were able to produce their guidance and share with clubs as they prepared to return to action.
-This has been followed by an update on 8th April and then on 11th May we are pleased to announce the next guidance documents were released.
+This was followed by an update on 8th April and then on 11th May we were pleased to announce the next guidance documents were released.

 You can find all FA Statements from 16th March 2020 below.
 PLEASE NOTE - The FA statements holding OLD editions of the guidance have been removed from both this list and The FA's website.